sphinx.ext.autodoc – Include documentation from docstrings

 autodoc_typehints_description_target

-This value controls whether the types of undocumented parameters and return values are documented when autodoc_typehints is set to description.
+This value controls whether the types of undocumented parameters and return values are documented when autodoc_typehints is set to 'description'.
+Supported values:

 autodoc_type_aliases